 Bookkeeping and an accountant may have other clients as well.
 An efficient contact point person is a massive help in this regard.
 Discussing the response time and alternate contact or communication channel (e-mail or phone numbers) to be used in urgent times may save you lots of pennies and precious time.

 4. What specific tasks can they complete for you?

+How to find a financial team for my business?
 Is the person you’re hiring able to file your taxes, do your payroll and your ROE?

-5. Do they specialize in your industry?
+5. Do the offered services specialize in your industry?

-For example, do they work for a lot of clients who work from home and own small businesses?
-Or d
+For example, do they work for many clients who work from home and own small businesses?

-Finding the right bookkeeper and accountant for your small business
+Finding the right bookkeeper and accountant for your Small Business